D$^2$USt3R: Enhancing 3D Reconstruction for Dynamic Scenes: Introduction

-In this paper, we propose \textbf{D}ynamic \textbf{D}ense \textbf{St}ereo \textbf{3}D \textbf{R}econstruction (\ours), a novel feed-forward framework that directly regresses 4D pointmaps, simultaneously accounting for both spatial structure and motion to enable more reliable 3D reconstruction of both static and dynamic scene regions.
-This is achieved by directly introducing and aiming to establish dense correspondence fields between dynamic objects into the training process, ensuring consistent alignment of pointmaps across both static and dynamic regions.
-Compared to MonST3R~\cite{zhang2024monst3r}, our model effectively captures dense correspondences between frames and enhances depth accuracy for dynamic elements by treating correspondence and reconstruction in dynamic scenes as entangled components.
-Our approach maintains the original DUSt3R~\cite{wang2024dust3r} architecture, simply introducing dynamic motion awareness through a novel training signal.
-Experimental results and visual comparisons clearly demonstrate the significant improvement in reconstruction accuracy provided by our method.
+In this paper, we propose \textbf{D}ynamic \textbf{D}ense \textbf{U}nconstrained \textbf{St}ereo \textbf{3}D \textbf{R}econstruction (\ours), a novel feed-forward framework that directly regresses Static-Dynamic Aligned Pointmaps (SDAP), simultaneously accounting for both spatial structures and temporal motions to enable more reliable 3D reconstruction of both static and dynamic regions.
+Unlike MonST3R \cite{zhang2024monst3r}, which overlooks correspondences on moving objects, our model captures dense inter-frame matches by treating correspondence and reconstruction as a unified problem in dynamic scenes.
+We achieve this with a novel training scheme that applies separate supervisory signals to static and dynamic regions, signals that are further stabilized and localized to regions of interests by our occlusion and dynamic masks.
+Experimental results and visual comparisons confirm that our approach delivers a significant boost in reconstruction accuracy.

-Our key contributions are summarized as follows: \begin{itemize} \item We introduce a novel 3D reconstruction framework that explicitly models dynamic motion through dynamically aligned 4D pointmaps, enabling unified reconstruction of complex scenes. \item To compensate for the missing direct 3D correspondences between dynamic objects, we propose a 3D alignment loss that effectively handles occlusions and motions. \item \ours \ achieves state-of-the-art performance across several downstream tasks, including multi-frame depth estimation as well as camera pose estimation, demonstrating superior results in dense 3D reconstruction of dynamic scenes. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item Our approach, \ours, captures dynamic motion by leveraging static–dynamic aligned pointmaps, allowing for the comprehensive 3D reconstruction of all scene elements in any environment. \item To compensate for the missing direct 3D correspondences between dynamic objects, we propose a 3D alignment loss that effectively accounts for the occlusions and object motions. \item \ours \ achieves state-of-the-art performance across several downstream tasks, including multi-frame depth estimation as well as camera pose estimation, demonstrating superior results in dense 3D reconstruction of dynamic scenes. \end{itemize}